ByHeart: History

-Botulism contamination
+Botulism outbreak

 In November 2025, ByHeart initiated a voluntary recall of two batches of infant formula after 13 infants were hospitalized with botulism having consumed the product.
-Whilst ByHeart initially said the FDA had not detected toxins or any linkage with their product, the California Department of Public Health later confirmed their products had tested positive for Clostridium botulinum spore contamination.
+Whilst ByHeart initially said the FDA had not detected toxins or any linkage with their product, the California Department of Public Health later confirmed their products had tested positive for Clostridium botulinum type A spore contamination.
 ByHeart's founders released a statement confirming the positive test, but claimed testing a previously opened product "lacks scientific basis to establish causation".
 The California Department of Public Health urged parents to stop feeding infants ByHeart formula.
-On November 11th in response to 2 further cases, ByHeart initiated a nationwide recall of their products.
+On November 11 in response to 2 further cases, ByHeart initiated a nationwide recall of their products.
+Subsequently, testing by a third party commissioned by ByHeart revealed the presence of Clostridium botulinum in unopened containers of infant formula.

 As of November 14, 2025, 23 infants with suspected or confirmed infant botulism and confirmed exposure to ByHeart Whole Nutrition infant formula (various lots) had been reported from 13 states.
+By November 19th, those cases had risen to 31 in 15 states.
 Parents of babies sickened by ByHeart infant formula filed lawsuits against the company.